openmapsforeurope2/ome2-dev/docs/user_guide/new_country/4_au_theme.md

 When a new country is added to the HVLSP, the relevant rows need to be retrieved from EBM_ISN and integrated into au.administrative_hierarchy.
 This is currently done with an FME workbench: [AU_manage_administrative_hierarchy.fmw](https://github.com/openmapsforeurope2/fme_workbenches/tree/main/AU).
 The path to the latest EBM file gdb (locally on the user's computer), the connection information to the HVLSP database and a list of countries to integrate need to be provided.

-WARNINGS:
+_WARNING:_
-- In the final infrastructure, it will probably not be possible to connect FME directly to the HVLSP database.
+> - _in the final infrastructure, it will probably not be possible to connect FME directly to the HVLSP database._
-- This workbench does not handle updates, it only adds rows to the administrative_hierarchy table but does not update existing rows if the processed country had already been included before.
+> - _this workbench does not handle updates, it only adds rows to the administrative_hierarchy table but does not update existing rows if the processed country had already been included before._
+>
-Therefore, a more permanent solution needs to be determined: cf.issue #16
+> _Therefore, a more permanent solution needs to be determined: cf.[issue #16](https://github.com/openmapsforeurope2/OME2/issues/16)_